DockYard-Academy/curriculum/README.md

 ## Changing Mix Install

-Use the following Regulr Expression to rapidly change the `Mix.install/2` section in every livebook.
+Use the following Regular Expression to rapidly change the `Mix.install/2` section in every livebook.

 ```
 Mix\.install(.|\n(?!\]))*\n\]\)